timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/design-schema.md

 |trading_volume |trading volume in the minute |

-Based on this, you can create the table called `stocks_intraday`:
+Based on this, you can create a table called `stocks_intraday`:

 ```sql
 CREATE TABLE public.stocks_intraday (